kjappelbaum/oximachinerunner/docs/getting_started.rst

 Installation
 ---------------

-We recommend installing oximachinerunner in a clean virtual environment environment (e.g., a `conda environment <https://docs.conda.io/projects/conda/en/latest/index.html>`_)
+We recommend installing oximachinerunner in a clean virtual environment environment (e.g., a `conda environment <https://docs.conda.io/projects/conda/en/latest/index.html>`_).
+On macOS you need to run `brew install libomp` first to enable multithreading for the `XGBoost` library.

 You can install the latest stable release from PyPi using